Lingodeer

 Before that though, each language starts out by teaching the alphabet.
 While it sounds obvious that this is where you should start, it’s not always the case with other resources.

 For each language, I found the alphabet section to be quite comprehensive, perhaps overly so even.
-It goes beyond just the alphabet and looks fairly in-depth at the pronunciation, including things like word stress, exceptions, explanations, how to make the sound, and there are lots of words you can click on to hear the pronunciation.
+It goes beyond just the alphabet and looks fairly in-depth at the pronunciation, including things like word stress, exceptions, explanations, and how to make the sound, and there are lots of words you can click on to hear the pronunciation.

 This section is a bit heavy but I’ve always felt like it’s worth spending a lot of time early on to master pronunciation.
-By itself, it may not be enough, but Lingodeer does go much further with teaching pronunciation here than you’ll see among other most apps.
+By itself, it may not be enough, but Lingodeer does go much further with teaching pronunciation here than you’ll see among other apps.

 It may be smart to also use other resources like Speechling or italki to help you with your pronunciation.

-After (or before if you’d prefer) completing the alphabet unit, you’ll move onto the topic based units.
+After (or before if you’d prefer) completing the alphabet unit, you’ll move on to the topic-based units.

 lingodeer3